lpaolini/Striptease/README.md

 Bound trigger only makes sense when a range is used (i.e. a segment is rendered vs a single pixel).
 Its value determines when the bound is triggered:
 - 0: bound is triggered when the nominal position reaches the bound (default)
-- 1: bound is triggered when the starting position of the range reaches the bound (i.e. the segment is entirely **past** the bound)
+- 1: bound is triggered when the starting position of the range reaches the bound (i.e. the segment is **past** the bound)
-- -1: bound is triggered when the ending position of the range reaches the bound (i.e. the segment is entirely **within** the bound)
+- -1: bound is triggered when the ending position of the range reaches the bound (i.e. the segment is **within** the bound)

 ### HarmonicMotion& setLowerBound(float x, float r = 0, int8_t boundTrigger = 0);
 Set lower bound, with optional rebound and bound trigger.